-Wireless Basic
+Wireless Basic Wireless Basic

 This page allows you to configure basic features of the wireless LAN interface.
-You can enable or disable the wireless LAN interface, hide the network from active scans, set the wireless network name (also known as SSID) and restrict the channel set based on country requirements.
+You can enable or disable the wireless LAN interface, hide the network from active scans, set the wireless network name (also known as SSID).
 Click "Save/Apply" to configure the basic wireless options.

-Ø Enable Wireless
+۲ Enable Wireless

 Hide Access Point

 Clients Isolation

 SSID: TP-LINK_B0CC

 BSSID: 40:16:9f:70:b0:cc

-Country: UNITED KINGDOM

 Max Clients: 32

 Save/Apply

 This page allows you to configure basic features of the wireless LAN interface.
-You can enable or disable the wireless LAN interface, hide the network from active scans, set the wireless network name (also known as SSID) and restrict the channel set based on Region requirements.
+You can enable or disable the wireless LAN interface, hide the network from active scans and set the wireless network name (also known as SSID).

 - Enable Wireless: If you want to use wireless features, you must select "Enable Wireless".
-If you deselect "Enable Wireless" option, the wireless network will be disabled. - Hide Access Point: When wireless clients survey the local area for wireless networks to associate with, you can select this option to avoid being surveyed. - Clients Isolation: Select this option to enable AP isolation function so that stations associated to the AP will not be able to communicate with each other.

-- SSID: SSID (Wireless network name) shared among all points in a wireless network.
+If you deselect "Enable Wireless" option, the wireless network will be disabled. - Hide Access Point: When wireless clients survey the local area for wireless networks to associate with, you can select this option to avoid being surveyed. - Clients Isolation: Select this option to enable AP isolation function so that stations associated to the AP will not be able to communicate with each other. - SSID: SSID (Wireless network name) shared among all points in a wireless network.
 The SSID must be identical for all devices in the wireless network.
 It is case-sensitive and must not exceed 32 characters (use any of the characters on the keyboard).
 Make sure this setting is the same for all stations in your wireless network.
-Type the desired SSID in the space provided. - BSSID: Show the MAC address of the router's wireless network. - > Country: Restrict the channel set and transmit power. - > Max Clients: The maximum number of wireless clients that can connect to the router.
+Type the desired SSID in the space provided. - BSSID: Show the MAC address of the router's wireless network. - > Max Clients: The maximum number of wireless clients that can connect to the router.